 Use CMake to configure and make freud from source.

 mkdir build cd build cmake ../ make -j20

 By default, freud installs to the USER_SITE directory,

 USER_SITE is on the Python search path by default, so there is no need to modify

 To run out of the build directory, add the build directory to your

 For more detailed instructions, see the documentation.

-Freud makes use of submodules.
-CMAKE has been configured to automatically init and update submodules.
-However, if this does not work, or you would like to do this yourself, please execute:
+The freud library makes use of submodules.
+CMake has been configured to automatically init and update submodules.
+If this does not work or you would like to do this yourself, please execute:

 - Boost (headers only)

 - C++ 11 capable compiler (tested with gcc >= 4.8.5, clang 3.5)